Fault Injection Service (FIS)

 }

-This configuration will result in a 100% failure rate for KMS ListKeys API calls, each accompanied by a HTTP 400 status code.
-Note that the settings pertaining to stopConditions and roleArn hold no significance for LocalStack’s FIS emulation.
+This configuration will result in EC2 StopInstances operation being invoked against EC2 instances that have the resource tags Key=foo Value=bar.
+Settings pertaining to stopConditions and roleArn hold no significance for in LocalStack FIS emulation.
 Nonetheless, they are obligatory fields according to AWS specifications and must be included.

 $ awslocal fis create-experiment-template --cli-input-json file://create-experiment.json